 Best Summer Science Experiments for Kids #4: Keep an Ant Farm

-I’ve always been a bit hesitant about having biting ants in my home or classroom (even if they do stay IN the container) The families that have done this experiment RAVE about how neat it is, so I’m adding it to the best spring science experiment collection.
+I’ve always been a bit hesitant about having biting ants in my home or classroom (even if they do stay IN the container) The families that have done this experiment RAVE about how neat it is, so I’m adding it to the best summer science experiment collection.
 “We loved our ant farm.
 They only live about 3 weeks though.
 DS8 was begging to do it again this year. ” ~ Jessy You will have to let me know if you have tried it!

 Positive: You can see how a tiny creature can literal change the earth.